akaissi94/MP4-Web-App/README.md

 ## Running the application

-- "npm install" inside "mp4-web-app" folder
+- "npm install" inside:

+  - "MP4-Web-App" folder if you do git clone
+  - "MP4-Web-App-main" folder if you download as zip

-- "npm start"
+- "npm start" (starts on port 3000)